Jasir Asani

-Jasir Fadil Asani (born 19 May 1995) is a professional footballer who plays as a right winger for Persian Gulf Pro League club Esteghlal.
-Born in North Macedonia, he plays for the Albania national team.
+Jasir Fadil Asani (born 19 May 1995) is a professional footballer who plays as a right winger for Persian Gulf Pro League club Esteghlal and the Albania national team.

 Club career

 Early life and career

-Asani was born in Skopje to Albanian parents, from the village of Batincë.
+Asani was born in Skopje to Albanian parents, from the village of Batinci.
 Asani begun his professional career with Macedonian club Vardar, making his debut on 25 August 2013 by coming on in the last minutes of a 2–0 away defeat to Turnovo.

 On 1 March 2014, he scored his first professional career goal in a 1–2 defeat to Rabotnički.
 Asani then recorded his first career hat-trick in a 6–0 win over Napredok on 30 March 2014.

 Shkupi (loan)

 On 25 January 2017, Asani was loaned out to Shkupi for the second half of the 2016–17 season.
 On 12 March 2017, he scored a brace to secure a 3–2 win for the team against Renova.
 He ended the season with 3 goals and 4 assists in 13 matches before returning to Vardar.